-The map of the Attendant will be graded for scoring purposes if designated by the team.
-If the Briefing Officer's map is used for scoring purposes and there is a discount on the Briefing Officer's map, the Attendant's map will be reviewed.
-If that discount is correct on the Attendant's map, no discount will be assessed on the Briefing Officer's map.
-The same removal of discount will apply if the attendants map is scored and the discount is correct on the briefing officers' map.
-The removal of discount when both a briefing officer and a CCA map are utilized will be limited to 6 discounts.
+The electronic map of the Attendant will be graded for scoring purposes if designated by the team.
+If the Briefing Officer's map is used for scoring purposes and there is a discount on the Briefing Officer's map, the electronic Attendant's map will be reviewed.
+If that discount is correct on the electronic Attendant's map, no discount will be assessed on the Briefing Officer's map.
+The same removal of discount will apply if the electronic Attendant's map is scored and the discount is correct on the briefing officers' map.
+The removal of discount when both a Briefing Officer and a Command Center Attendant map are utilized will be limited to 6 discounts.